rfdez/rfdez/README.md

     public getDailyKnowledge() {
         return [
-            'C# with .NET Framework and .NET Core', 'Docker'
+            'C# with .NET Framework and .NET Core.
+Oracle database and SQL Server', 'Wordpress and MySQL database',
+            'Docker'
         ];
     }